graphtrek/stableips/docs/README_TEST_TOKENS.md

 ## Overview

-StableIPs now supports **automatic funding** of USDC and DAI test tokens for new users through custom ERC-20 token contracts deployed on Sepolia testnet.
+StableIPS now supports **automatic funding** of USDC and DAI test tokens for new users through custom ERC-20 token contracts deployed on Sepolia testnet.

 ## Features